wikimedia/mediawiki-extensions-GlobalWatchlist/docs/js.md

 ## Frontend

 ### Components
-Though implemented differently, both frontends include the following components:
+The frontend includes the following components:
 - A toolbar, which holds to the buttons at the top of the page that control the overall functionality
 - A loading bar that is conditionally shown when the display is being refreshed